Achillini/Challenge-1-Accessibility-/README.md

 # Horiseon

-## A website that need the accessibility standard to be meet, a better run on the browser with better coding and better structure
+## A website that need the accessibility standard to be meet and a better run on the browser with improved structured codes

 Changes in html